Mall (film): Plot

 Beckett, Shel, and Adelle arrive in the parking lot, where they find Danny still handcuffed.
 As they discuss what to do with him, he begs them to free him so that he can go home.
 After Beckett and Shel leave to vandalize the mall, Adelle points out that she can do anything she wants to Danny.
 She moves him to his own car, binds him in place with a seat belt, tightens his handcuffs, and molests him while forcing him to repeat, "I'm a pervert."
 She leaves once he passes out.
 Meanwhile, Jeff meets Donna in a bar, and after he tells her that she does not look old enough to have kids, she invites him to a motel room, where they have sex.
 Unconcerned with what has happened at the mall, Donna merely asks for details so that she can craft a believable cover story.

 Jeff wanders back to the mall, where he discovers Beckett and Shell taking pictures of Danny with their cell phones.
 Jeff chases them away and offers to take Danny to a hospital.
-Danny requests that he brought back to his home.
+Danny requests that he be brought back to his home.
 When Danny asks Jeff if he knows Adelle based on her description, Jeff says that she is not a friend.
 Satisfied, Danny approaches his house, still handcuffed.
 As Jeff walks off, he encounters Mal, who ended up wounded after a shootout with Michael.
 Mal and Jeff talk briefly, and Mal requests that Jeff kill him.
 Jeff refuses and calls him a coward who is willing to die but not to live.
 As Jeff runs off, the cops gather for an assault on Mal's location.
 As Donna returns to her boring life, Jeff quotes Steppenwolf, saying that one day he will learn to laugh.
 The film ends as he laughs.